 Fourth grade brought another instance that disillusioned her further.
-In catechism she was asked the question why she was catholic.
-As the procedure the answer was already prepared and she was supposed to recite it.
-However, she insisted in answering, “because my parents are” instead of “because it is the one true apostle church.”
+In catechism, she was asked the question of why she was Catholic.
+As the procedure, the answer was already prepared and she was supposed to recite it.
+However, she insisted on answering, “because my parents are” instead of “because it is the one true apostle church.”

 One interesting experience she had as a child that indicates the social situation was seeing a black man.
 She was stunned when she encountered the man because she had never seen someone like that before.
 Their neighborhood was completely Caucasian.
 After staring intently at Mr. Bently, she asked if she could touch him.
 He let her.
 The neighbors did not accept the black family, but my great grandmother did and even had Mrs. Bently over as a babysitter.

-In ninth grade she remembers her unhappiness with the church continuing.
-She viewed it as brain washing and even though she still respects the faith, she disagrees with the idea of there being a ‘one true church.’
+In ninth grade, she remembers her unhappiness with the church continuing.
+She viewed it as brainwashing and even though she still respects the faith, she disagrees with the idea of there being a ‘one true church.’
 In her view, the ‘true church’ is any faith where a person believes and practices living their faith.
 There is no one answer for everyone.
 It’s how you live, not the name of your faith.
 She also dislikes the way the faith demands that someone ask forgiveness for sins.
-She doesn’t like the idea that sin is inherent in an act and that there has to be communication with a priest when god knows and understands it all.
+She doesn’t like the idea that sin is inherent in an act and that there has to be communication with a priest when God knows and understands it all.
 That our duty on earth is to live the best life we can.
-If it’s a mistake or needed to be committed it isn’t always sin.
-Only god and one self can determine if there is a god.
+If it’s a mistake or needs to be committed it isn't always sinning.
+Only god and oneself can determine if there is a god.
 My grandmother is no longer Catholic, although she still considers herself Christian.

 Bits and pieces of the rest of her life she also told me about.
 She remembers Thomas breaking his finger and chipping his tooth.
 Both times he wouldn’t tell her and she noticed it at the dinner table.
 When my father had grown she helped him get his house by putting money down.
 It was a tough time, and he had recently lost his job.
 She was glad that he went back and finished his degree and remembers her family not encouraging her in her education.
 She also remembers Christmases with me as a child and how she always got me clothes and I always would open up the present before chucking it over my shoulder.
 My father, she believes, was not quite an adult until he had me.